Dan Hirschhorn

-Dan Hirschhorn is an American national political journalist, who currently serves as senior politics editor and a deputy news editor at The Philadelphia Inquirer.
-He has previously served as director of news at Time, Inc. and Time.com.
+Dan Hirschhorn is an American national political journalist, who currently serves as editor-in-chief at Quartz.
+He previously served as deputy managing editor at the Pittsburgh Post-Gazette, senior political editor at The Philadelphia Inquirer, and director of news at Time, Inc. and Time.com.

 Hirschhorn attended Brandeis University, where he was editor-in-chief of the Brandeis independent student newspaper, The Justice.
 Following graduation, he worked as a journalist for The Bulletin in Philadelphia.
 He was the "Philly-based half" of PolitickerPA, a political news website operated by The New York Observer media company.

 Hirschhorn also founded pa2010.com, a website dedicated to the 2010 election cycle in Pennsylvania, and worked at Politico.